 - Power up the washer with the power button (that works) and test the 3 buttons you are trying to use to start diagnostics.
 Do they seem to function?
 If not find 3 buttons that do seem to work in normal washer operation and try using those to start diagnostics.
 If no buttons seem to work but the power button, check connection to the used interface connector at UI7 on the Duet main control board.

 - Error codes will display during a wash cycle… do you remember any faults that may shed some light on the situation?

 - If it just ain’t working… you probably need a new primary control…

 Once you are in the Duet Washer’s Diagnostic Mode momentarily press the 3rd button you used to enter diagnostics, and the washer will display the last 4 fault codes one button press at a time.
 There are a few helpful things to note here.
 If the Duet successfully runs 10 cycles in a row with no fault the error will be cleared from the washer’s memory, so any errors you see are likely new and active.

-After you have recorded any stored errors you can clear the code by pressing and holding the 3rd diagnostics button for 5 seconds.
-If there are no stored errors 888 will be displayed with 3 beeps.
+After you have recorded any stored errors, you can clear the code by pressing and holding the 3rd diagnostics button for 5 seconds.
+If there are no stored errors, 888 will be displayed with three beeps.

-Duet Washer error and fault codes are displayed by alternating F#__ and E#__ The F error describes the washer system and the E error further defines the washer part that may be having a problem.
-F1, F2, F6 Are main control and program faults.
+Duet Washer error and fault codes are shown by alternating F#__ and E#__ The F error describes the washer system and the E error further defines the washer part that may be having a problem.
+F1, F2, F6 Are primary control and program faults.
 F3 faults are washer sensor related problems.
-F5 faults are door lock and door switch related duet codes.
+F5 errors are door lock and door switch related duet codes.
 F7 Faults are motor and motor control related problems.
 F8 Faults are water related… valve, dispensing system, water level, steam valve, and flow meter problems.
-Lastly F9 faults are related to the washer’s ability to drain.
+Lastly F9 errors are related to the washer’s ability to drain.